ziyoung/better-wilcom-docs/wilcom-docs/Quality/connectors/Adjusting_travel_run_stitch_length.md

 ## To adjust travel run stitch length...

-1Click the Object Properties icon.
+1. Click the Object Properties icon.

-2Select the Special tab and Travel Run from the list.
+2. Select the Special tab and Travel Run from the list.

 ![connectors00037.png](assets/connectors00037.png)

-3Enter a value in the Length field as required.
+3. Enter a value in the Length field as required.

 ![connectors00040.png](assets/connectors00040.png)